MRD2001/HomeWork1/README.md

 ### Digital Stack of Chime

-> Chime uses 28 technology products and services including HTML5, Google Analytics, and jQuery, according to G2 Stack. and actively using 26 technologies for its website, according to BuiltWith.
-These include SPF, Domain Not Resolving, and Google Apps for Business.
+> Chime uses 28 technology products and services including HTML5, Google Analytics, and jQuery, according to G2 Stack.
 The company also has registered 3 trademarks with the most popular class being 'Insurance; financial affairs', according to IPqwery.
 Here is the list of technologies by Categoty :

 - Analytics & BI : Optimizely, Google Anlytics, CrazyEgg, Flurry
 - Application Maintenance : NewRelic